María Malo: Early life and education

-Malo was born on 2 December 1996 in Mexico City, to a Mexican father and a mother of French descent.
+Malo was born on December 2, 1996 in Mexico City, to a Mexican father and a mother of French descent.
 She subsequently raised in Huixquilucan, State of Mexico, along with her younger sister, Alexia.
 She graduated with a degree in fashion design and marketing.

 Pageant career

-Malo began her pageantry career in 2017, after she was selected to represent State of Mexico at Miss México 2018, which was held at Villa Toscana, Sonora on 5 May 2018, where she placed in the top five.
+In 2017, Malo began her career in beauty pageants, winning the title of Miss Estado de México which led her to compete nationally for the Miss México 2018 pageant, held at the Villa Toscana event Hermosillo, Sonora on May 5, 2018, where she placed in the top five.
 Vanessa Ponce of Mexico City won the title at the end of the event.

-A year later, she competed once again at Miss Mexico 2019.
+A year later, Malo competed once again at Miss Mexico 2019.
 The contest was divided into two phases.
-Malo participated in the Miss Grand Mexico competition held in the Teatro Hermanos Dominguez, Chiapas on 1 June 2019, where she emerged as the winner.
+She participated in the Miss Grand Mexico competition held in the Teatro Hermanos Dominguez, San Cristóbal de las Casas, Chiapas on June 1, 2019, where she emerged as the winner.

 As Miss Grand Mexico 2019, Malo was the representative of Mexico at the Miss Grand International 2019.
-The final night was held on 25 October 2019 at Caracas, Venezuela, where finished as the first runner-up, making her the first Mexican to reach the highest placement for the first time at this pageant.
+The final night was held on October 25, 2019 at Caracas, Venezuela, where finished as the first runner-up, making her the first Mexican to reach the highest placement for the first time at this pageant.